 "Donald Trump is the 45th President of the United States" ).toDS.toDF("text")// Let's use our pre-trained pipeline to predict the test dataset

-As you can see, using pre-trained pipeline is very easy.
+As you can see, using a pre-trained pipeline is very easy.
 You just need to change its name and it will download and cache it locally.
 What is inside this pipeline?

 - NER chunk